-Though empirical studies showed that aesthetics affect the perception of usability (Kurosu and Kashimura, 1995; Tractinsky et al., 2000), the value of aesthetics in the design of digital products has been largely ignored.
-The focus has been on functionalities and their usability, and interface design was valued only if it improved performance (Tractinsky et al., 2000).
-Nevertheless, in the past decade there has been increasing attention paid to the application of aesthetic theories (Bardzell, 2009), models and guidelines (Lim et al., 2007) for both the design of digital interfaces and of the tangible artefacts that users manipulate.
-Particularly, it has been argued that the concerns about designing the functionality and usability of digital products must be balanced with a focus on the aesthetics of their tangible form (Djajadiningrat et al., 2004).
+interfaces and tangible artefacts that users manipulate.
+Particularly, it has been argued that the concerns about designing the functionality and usability of digital products must be balanced with a focus on the aesthetics of their tangible form (Djajadiningrat, Wensween, Frens, & Kees, 2004).
 Technological advancements make it possible today to embed sensors into normal-looking objects and make those objects react to people (Kuniavsky, 2010).
-It is in this context that this research is positioned: it is key for the fields of human-computer interaction and tangible computing to be able to draw from evidence from psychology on how aesthetic experiences form in the interaction with different shapes and materials as well as with different behaviours an object can display.
-Design builds upon the evidence that, when multiple senses are stimulated at the same time, the resulting experience is richer and more immersive (Schifferstein & Spence, 2008).
+It is in this context that this research is positioned: it is key to the fields of human-computer interaction and tangible computing to be able to draw from evidence from psychology on how aesthetic experiences form in the interaction with different shapes and materials as well as with different behaviours an object can display.
+Design builds upon the evidence that when multiple senses are stimulated at the same time, the resulting experience is richer and more immersive (Schifferstein & Spence, 2008).
 However, a question remains as to what is the contribution of each sense to the overall aesthetic experience.
-Psychology has attempted to answer this by studying each sense in isolation and looking at the aesthetic response to simple stimulus features; for example the study of shape in vision, or of the surface texture in touch.
-However, it is still unclear how each sense contributes to the overall aesthetics in a complex, multi-sensorial stimulation, e.g. how vision and touch interact to affect the overall aesthetic response.
+Psychology has attempted to answer this by studying each sense in isolation and looking at the aesthetic response to simple stimulus features, for example, the study of shape in vision or the surface texture in touch.
+However, it is still unclear how each sense contributes to the overall aesthetics in a complex, multi-sensorial stimulation; for example, how vision and touch interact to affect the overall aesthetic response.
 The current research moves in this direction: instead of studying each sense in isolation, it aims at identifying the contribution of each sense in a complex stimulation.
-This research builds upon Latto (1995)'s work on aesthetic primitives defined as a primary or fundamental "stimulus or property of a stimulus that is intrinsically interesting, even in the absence of narrative meaning, because it resonates with the mechanisms of the visual system processing it" (p.
+This research builds upon Latto's (1995) work on aesthetic primitives defined as a primary or fundamental "stimulus or property of a stimulus that is intrinsically interesting, even in the absence of narrative meaning, because it resonates with the mechanisms of the visual system processing it" (p.
 68).
 This definition underlines the cause-effect relationship between the stimulus and the aesthetic response.
-Such aesthetic primitives, if they exist, may be hardwired in the cognitive system, and may have an evolutionary basis.
+Such aesthetic primitives, if they exist, may be hardwired in the cognitive system and may have an evolutionary basis.
 However, empirical evidence that certain individual perceptual features are perceived to be aesthetically pleasant is not definitive.
-Studies on the aesthetics of colours, for example, found that dark shades of orange-browns and dark yellow-greens are strongly disliked relative to lighter, equally saturated oranges and yellows and relative to dark reds (Guilford & Smith 1959, Palmer & Schloss, 2010).
-However, it is difficult to consider the preference for these lighter colours as an aesthetic primitive as there are cross-cultural differences (e.g. Choungourian, 1968; Pastoureau, 2001); gender differences (e.g. Child et al.1968; Palmer & Schloss, 2010; 2011) and age differences (e.g. Franklin et al., 2009; Hurlbert & Ling, 2007).
+Studies on the aesthetics of colours, for example, found that dark shades of orange-browns and dark yellow-greens are strongly disliked relative to lighter, equally saturated oranges and yellows and relative to dark reds (Guilford & Smith, 1959; Palmer & Schloss, 2010).
+However, it is difficult to consider the preference for these lighter colours as an aesthetic primitive as there are cross-cultural differences (e.g., Choungourian, 1968; Pastoureau, 2001), gender differences (e.g., Child, Hansen, & Hornbeck, 1968; Palmer & Schloss, 2010, 2011), and age differences (e.g., Franklin, Bevis, Ling, & Hurlbert, 2009; Hurlbert & Ling, 2007).